-Home Depot HD shares experienced unusual options activity on Friday.
-The stock price moved up to $312.98 following the option alert.
+Shares of Home Depot HD saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $331.77.

 - Sentiment: BEARISH